 Over insure and you will pay excessive insurance premiums.
 This can be particularly significant for clients insuring medium to large portfolios of property or residential blocks.

 More seriously, if you are under insured you run the risk of an insurance company limiting or even refusing to pay out on an insurance claim and leaving you in a perilous financial situation in the event of major damage.

 Under insurance can occur when:

-For owners of individual dwellings or those with a duty to insure residential blocks, Peter Barry are able to assist in providing what is known as a Reinstatement Cost Assessment (RCA).
+For owners of individual dwellings or those with a duty to insure residential blocks, Peter Barry are able to assist in providing what is known as an Insurance Reinstatement Valuation.
 This is a calculation to provide a figure representing the cost to reinstate a property in the event of it being destroyed.

 It is generally recommended that a Reinstatement Cost Assessment is updated every three years or more frequently if a property has been extended or altered.
 It is therefore important to have a periodic and professional assessment of your property to calculate a suitable sum.